Gil-Ano/Gil-Ano/README.md

 Full stack software engineer based in Harare, Zimbabwe 🇿🇼 — open to remote roles worldwide.

 I build end-to-end web applications across the JavaScript and Python stack, with a focus on AI integration, real-time systems, and clean architecture.
-I've independently designed, built, and deployed 5 production-grade applications in the past 3 months.
+I've independently designed, built, and deployed 5 production-grade applications.

 ---